The Evolving Tides of Shark Tank: A Past the Waves

 - Vision: Believe in your idea even when others don’t.

-- Execution: Develop feedback into unbelievably practical improvements.
+- Execution: Transform feedback into unbelievably practical improvements.

 2. When Sharks Attack: Turning a TV Snub into a Billion-Dollar Laugh

 A Shark Tank appearance—deal or no deal—offers exposure to millions of viewers.
-Brands like Coffee Meets Bagel and Rocketbook capitalized on the platform to rise their visibility despite walking away empty-handed.
+Brands like Coffee Meets Bagel and Rocketbook capitalized on the platform to skyrocket their visibility despite walking away empty-handed.

 Turning Snubs into Success